Rent The Running Man (2025)

 Synopsis:

-In the near future, contestants of a deadly game show called 'The Running Man' must survive 30 days while being hunted by professional hunters, with every move broadcast to a bloodthirsty public and each day bringing a greater cash reward.
-Desperate to save his sick daughter, working class Ben Richards (Glen Powell) is coerced into the competition by the show's ruthless producer (Josh Brolin).
-Ben's defiance, instincts, and grit turn him into a fan favourite - and a threat to the entire system.
+In a near-future society, 'The Running Man' is the top-rated show on television - a deadly competition where contestants, known as Runners, must survive 30 days while being hunted by professional assassins, with every move broadcast to a bloodthirsty public and each day bringing a greater cash reward.
+Desperate to save his sick daughter, working class Ben Richards (Glen Powell) is convinced by the show's charming but ruthless producer, Dan Killian (Josh Brolin), to enter the game as a last resort.
+But Ben's defiance, instincts, and grit turn him into an unexpected fan favourite - and a threat to the entire system.

 Actors: